apache/spark/README.md

 1. publish the new kyspark to kyligence.io server
 2. change md5 in kap's download-spark.sh
 3. change CI's using spark, including kap-release,kap-release-test and master-full-regression-test
-4. create a tag for the commit on which the new kyspark is built from
+4. create a tag for the commit on which the new kyspark is built from.
+Don't forget to push tags to server

 # Apache Spark